pawel2105/ruby-poetry/README.md

 2. Add tests.
 Whoops!
 3. Add some functionality to tweet_n_delete.rb
 4. Rack this baby up into a Sinatra app
-5. Remove all headlines that don't have corresponding rhyming headlines.

 ## Notes